cloned2k16/SRSC/README.md

 this code was mostly intended as a comparison test,
 between Angular and React while trying to keep the business logic,
 as compatible as possible between them ...
-while also not depending on any other library
+and also avoiding to depend on any other library
 so that they could be also directly compared as for performances ...

 ## SRSC